vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/107/06_punAnaH_soma.md

 title = "06"

 +++
 The impv. mimikṣa probably belongs to √myakṣ ‘provide, etc’.
-See Kü (387-88).
+See Kümmel (387-88).